 According to the research published by geologists and planetary scientists, Mercury has a molten core that occupies approximately 55 % of the total volume of mercury.

-On the other hand, if I talk about surface features of mercury, this grey colored planet is more like Earth’s Natural Satellite.
+On the other hand, if I talk about the surface features of mercury, this grey-colored planet is more like Earth’s Natural Satellite.
 I mean, just like Moon, it has so many craters, wrinkles, highlands, mountains, valleys, etc.

 The largest crater on Mercury is known as the Caloris Basin.
 And, the radius of Mercury is approximately about 2439.7 km.
 If you don’t know, the color of mercury is grey.
 I mean that’s why I called mercury a grey planet.